curi/fi/docs/pub-drafts/what-are-the-right-changes-if-you-want-to-change-the-world.md

 date: 2020-08-04 23:00
 author: Max Kaye
 layout: post
-title: What are the right changes to make if you want to change the world?
+title: "What are the right changes to make if you want to change the world?"
 ---

 from <https://curi.us/1994-goals-and-status-update>